 - As indicated in the NHS Constitution, patients should be able to expect to be treated in a safe and clean environment and to be protected from avoidable harm.
 In recent years the NHS has made progress in developing a culture of patient safety in the NHS, through the introduction of stronger clinical governance within organisations.
-But much remains to be done. - Improving patient safety involves many things: treating patients with dignity and respect; high quality nursing care; creating systems that prevent both error and harm; and creating a culture of learning from patient safety incidents, particularly events that should never happen, such as wrong site surgery, to prevent them from happening again. - 5.3 The NHS Commissioning Board's objective is to continue to reduce avoidable harm and make measurable progress by 2015 to embed a culture of patient safety in the NHS including through improved reporting of incidents. - 5.4 It is also important for the NHS to take action to identify those groups known to be at higher risk of suicide than the general population, such as people in the care of mental health services and criminal justice services.
-The Board will need to work with clinical commissioning groups to ensure that providers of mental health services take all reasonable steps to reduce the number of suicides and incidents of serious self-harm or harm to others, including effective crisis response.
+But much remains to be done, as highlighted by the Berwick Review on patient safety.8 - 5.2 Improving patient safety involves many things: treating patients with dignity and respect; high quality nursing care; creating systems that prevent both error and harm; and creating a culture of learning from patient safety incidents, particularly events that should never happen, such as wrong site surgery, to prevent them from happening again. - 5.3 NHS England's objective is to continue to reduce avoidable harm and make measurable progress by 2015 to embed a culture of patient safety in the NHS including through improved reporting of incidents. - 5.4 It is also important for the NHS to take action to identify those groups known to be at higher risk of suicide than the general population, such as people in the care of mental health services and criminal justice services.
+NHS England will need to work with clinical commissioning groups to ensure that providers of mental health services take all reasonable steps to reduce the number of suicides and incidents of serious self-harm or harm to others, including effective crisis response.